Program Updates

 Group of open house attendees submitting comments

-What is the Draft SEIS?
+What is the Supplemental Environmental Impact Statement?

-What is the Draft SEIS?
+What is the SEIS?

 What should you expect to see in the Draft SEIS?